PDF Cover

 03

 European consumers are driving rapid adoption of natural, EU-compliant cosmetic preservatives and actives.
 Refined wood vinegar fractions offer antioxidant, antimicrobial, and mild astringent properties, aligning with microbiome-friendly, waterless, and upcycled beauty trends.
-Global refined wood vinegar is projected to rise from USD 1.77 billion in 2025 to 2.35 billion by 2030, a 5.91% CAGR, outpacing raw.
+Global refined wood vinegar is projected to rise from $1.77 billion in 2025 to $2.35 billion by 2030, a 5.91% CAGR, outpacing raw.
 Strategic supply agreements between Asian refiners and European indie brands will unlock the fastest growth in premium refined cosmetic-grade products.
 Certification under COSMOS and Ecocert standards will further accelerate adoption.

 04